vlinGit/edge-rewards-script/README.md

 # edge-rewards-script

-This is a personal project to make a automatic microsoft rewards script.
+This is a personal project to make an automatic Microsoft rewards script.

-Currently on pause until I find more time to work on this.
+For personal use:
+- Install the edge drivers that match your current browser version
+- Make sure you're already signed into edge beforehand